 After graduate school, she took a position as Service Coordinator with Fulton County Children's Medical Services, working with children with a broad range of developmental disabilities and chronic medical conditions, and their families.
 Through CMSs involvement with Hughes Spalding Children's Hospital Cerebral Palsy Clinic, she had the opportunity to work with Dr. Rubin, leading to their present affiliation.
 Susan joined The Rubin Center for Autism in 2004.

 Susan engages each family from a strengths perspective, focusing on each individual child's and each family's unique strengths.
 Her goal is to assist parents in recognizing their child's strengths and challenges, and to help them develop to their full potential, regardless of their challenges.

-Dr. Rubin sees patients at Developmental Pediatric Specialists on Mondays, Tuesdays and Thursdays.
+Dr. Rubin sees patients at Developmental Pediatric Specialists on Mondays and Thursdays.